michieltjampens/dcafs/docs/Basics.md

 * First we'll set the delimiter to ':' with `delimiter,:`
     * The default delimiter is ',', so if that was the case setting it can be skipped
 * Next up is adding an integer `store:streamid,addint,id<,index>`
-    * which we'll call 'rolled' and it's at index 1 so this becomes `addint,rolled,1`
+    * which we'll call 'rolled' and it's at index 1 so this becomes `addint,rolled,1` or `addi,rolled,1`

 Now that the store is defined, use `!!` to remove the prepending.